iabraham/bioe205/lectures/lec02/index.md

 that reach a steady state asymptotically as well as signals that grow ever larger on their domain.

-> **Note:** The terminology used in the textbook to describe all signals with
-> unbounded support as transient is _**not standard**_.
-In electrical
-> engineering more often we call [transient
-> signals](https://en.wikipedia.org/wiki/Transient_response) as ones that die out with
-> time.
-So within this context, the third bullet above (in describing the logistic
-> map outputs) refers to a plot with a transient portion in the very beginning.
+\caution{**Note:** The terminology used in the textbook to describe all signals with unbounded support as transient is _**not standard**_.
+In electrical engineering, mathematics & physics, more often we call [transient signals](https://en.wikipedia.org/wiki/Transient_response) as ones that die out with time.
+So within this context, the third bullet above (in describing the logistic map outputs) refers to a plot with a transient portion in the very beginning.}

 ## Other classifications